LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 since the second "e" is optional, but it won't match "meeeet".

 When used after a ``+``, ``*``, or braces the ``?`` makes the match non-greedy.
-Normally, a sub-expression will match as much of the input string as possible.
+Normally, a subexpression will match as much of the input string as possible.
-The expression :regexp:`<.*>` will match a string which begins and ends with angle brackets.
+The expression :regexp:`<.*>` will match a string that begins and ends with angle brackets.
 It will match the entire string ``"<b>Bold Text</b>"``.
 With the non-greedy option the expression :regexp:`<.*?>` will match the shortest string possible.
 It will now match just the first part of the string ``"<b>"`` and a